Quarter-symmetric non-metric connection: Introduction and motivation

 The theory of linear connections holds an important place in Differential Geometry.
 In 1924, A. Friedmann and J. A. Schouten introduced the concept of semi-symmetric connection \cite{friedmannschouten1924}, while in 1932, H. A. Hayden defined metric connections with torsion tensor \cite{hayden1932}.
 E. Pak studied semi-symmetric connection on the pseudo-Riemannian manifold and given the relationship between semi-symmetric connection and Levi-Civita connection \cite{pak1969}.
 In paper \cite{Yano1970}, K. Yano studied semi-symmetric metric connection on the Riemannian manifold in detail.
 Afterward, many authors studied the application of this connection to other manifolds.
 With the aim of generalizing semi-symmetric connection, S. Golab introduced the notion of quarter-symmetric connection \cite{golab1975}.
 In \cite{mishrapandey1980}, R. S. Mishra and S. Pandey studied several types of quarter-symmetric connection on different manifolds, while in \cite{yano1982} K. Yano determined the relationship between quarter-symmetric metric connection and Levi-Civita connection.

-In \cite{agashe1992}, N. Agashe and M. Chafle defined semi-symmetric non-metric connection on a Riemannian manifold and observed properties of the curvature tensor and the Weyl projective curvature tensor.
-M. Tripathi defined a general connection that includes many types of quarter-symmetric and semi-symmetric connections (see \cite{tripathi2008}).
+In \cite{agashe1992}, N. Agashe and M. Chafle defined a semi-symmetric non-metric connection on a Riemannian manifold and observed properties of the curvature tensor and the Weyl projective curvature tensor.
 In papers \cite{chatpandey2015, dehanzhao2016}, the authors defined a new type of semi-symmetric non-metric connection given by the equation

 This connection was also studied in papers \cite{chayil2019,cui2019}.
 These papers motivated us to study the quarter-symmetric connection on the generalized Riemannian manifold in the following form

 whose torsion tensor given with